fishermanswharff/wdi_6_js_demo_objects/README.md

 ## Objectives

-* Learn about the most common ways to create Javascript Objects.
+* Learn about the most common ways to create Javascript Objects and object properties.
 	* Object Literal.
 	* Factory Pattern.
 	* Constructor Function.